Here’s a sample resume we recently produced for a marketing manager in Hong Kong:

 [There’s no need to list your references; if HR is interested in you they will ask you for them.]

 Want a winning CV like the Marketing Manager Resume Sample above?
+Click the button below to get our full set of CV samples, delivered straight to your inbox!

 It’s a little ironic that while marketing professionals are experienced and successful in selling their company’s products and/or services, many of them find it difficult to sell themselves on their CV.